Overview and entry requirements

 Students in their third year attend the fortnightly Writing-Up Seminar, at which they will discuss draft chapters with fellow students.
 Third-year students are also required to attend the regional research seminar and will be expected to give one presentation to that seminar after their return from fieldwork.
 Fourth-year students are expected to attend the regional research seminar during their terms in residence.
 All students in residence attend the Department’s Research Seminar that will take place once or twice per term and in which members of staff discuss their current research projects.

 All students are registered in the first year as MPhil students.
-They will submit their upgrade portfolio on Friday of week 4, Term 3.
+They will submit their upgrade portfolio by Monday 11 May 2015.
 Good reason for any late submission must be supported by your supervisor and approved by the Research Tutor.
 Late submissions may require delays in examinations and a delay to the upgrade from MPhil to PhD status.
-The students will normally have their upgrade meeting in early June.
+The students will normally have their upgrade meeting by Friday 12 June 2015 .
 The meeting typically lasts for up to an hour and will be conducted by the research committee, but may also involve other members of staff, generally from the same section.
 In cases where either student or supervisor have concerns about the upgrade meeting, they can ask the Research Tutor, or another nominated staff member, to be present as an ‘external’ during the process.
 The group will discuss with the student on the basis of the portfolio the progress of the thesis and its future direction.
 On the basis of the portfolio and the discussion the student’s Research Committee decides that registration will be transferred to PhD, that registration will remain MPhil or that registration will be terminated.
 A student working well with their supervisor will find that there should be no need to worry about the last two categories.
 The committee might also decide to set further requirements over the summer, such as revision of one or several pieces of the written work before taking the final decision in September.
 No student is given permission to leave for fieldwork until a decision has been made about upgrading.
 After upgrading, PhD status is backdated to the original date of registration for the MPhil.

 The expectations concerning length and content of the upgrade portfolio varies according to the section, but the departmental expectation is that it is in the region of 20,000 words (all-inclusive, i.e. including bibliography, appendices etc.).
 Please discuss with your supervisor the section-specific expectations for the upgrade portfolio.
 The portfolio will typically contain: